In 1914 the First World

 demands for Croatian autonomy and created an

 autonomous region called the Banovina.
-The same year the Second

 World War began.
 At first, Yugoslavia was neutral but